- Step 1: The K-1 Petition

 A complete discussion of U.S. customs laws is beyond the scope of this article, but it’s important to note that when entering the U.S., you will be required to declare to CBP the amount of “monetary instruments” you are bringing into the country.
 Monetary instruments refer to coins or paper money of the U.S. or other foreign countries, travelers’ checks, personal checks (endorsed) or money orders, securities or stocks in bearer form, promissory notes, bills of lading, etc. A person who carries currency or other monetary instruments in an aggregated amount exceeding 10,000 USD at one time into the U.S. is required to file with CBP a “FinCEN Form 105: Report of International Transportation of Currency or Monetary Instruments.”
 Depending on the specific situation, failure to file the report, or filing report with a material omission or misstatement, or filing a fraudulent or false report, may be a crime and the monetary instruments may be seized and forfeited.

 When you arrive at the port of entry, there may be a special line for “New Immigrants.”
-If not, ask the CBP officer who is directing traffic which is the line you should stand in.
+If not, ask the CBP employee who is directing traffic which is the line you should stand in.
 Any accompanying family members may wait in the same line with you.

 When you reach the front of the line, show the officer your passport and the sealed K-1 visa approval packet.